How to check Land Ownership in TamilNadu

 The steps for the verification of the Patta are:

-- Open the online portal and click on the “Know Your Application Status: Click Here” option provided on the left bottom side.
+Open the online portal and click on the “Know Your Application Status: Click Here” option provided on the left at the bottom.

 Transferring of Patta

-The transfer of Patta is made during the sale of the property.
-You can make an application with the Patta land registry.
-Further, on the basis of the report, the application is rejected or approved by the authority.
-Various documents required for the transferring of Patta are:
+The transfer of Patta gets made during the sale of the properties.
+You can make an application with the Land Registry Patta.
+Further, based on the report, the application is rejected or approved by the authority.
+Various documents required for the transferring of Patta are

-- Ownership proof in the form of water or electricity bill.
+Ownership proof in the form of a water bill or bill for electricity.

-- You are also required to submit an online EC Tamilnadu or an encumbrance certificate to show that there is no encumbrance remaining on the property.
+You are also required to submit an online EC Tamilnadu or an encumbrance certificate to show that there is no encumbrance remaining on the property.
 So, an online EC Tamilnadu submission is required.

 Procedure for changing the ownership name on Patta